 Office of the Minister of Education, Initiatives for Gifted and Talented Learners (Wellington, Office of the Minister of Education, 2002)

 These principles require kura/schools/ECE settings to ensure that all of their provisions are responsive, engaging, inclusive and developed in consultation with their community.
-They must provide for their gifted and talented learners in ways that reflect and connect with the Treaty of Waitangi and the following important policy documents and initiatives:
+They must provide for their gifted learners in ways that reflect and connect with the Treaty of Waitangi and the following important policy documents and initiatives:

 A strengths and needs analysis will provide baseline data.
-A kura/school/ECE setting/Kāhui Ako must then arrive at a definition of gifted and talented to provide the basis for identification and responding to needs and interests.
+A kura/school/ECE setting/Kāhui Ako must then arrive at a definition of gifted to provide the basis for identification and responding to needs and interests.
 This definition will be developed with all stakeholders including parents and whānau, teachers, learners as well as local ethnic groups, hapū and iwi.

-The appropriateness of where gifted and talented learners are best provided for - for example, a separate class, a withdrawal programme, working at their own level within the classroom, at home, ability and cluster grouping, in online environments, in the community or in other educational contexts - can be addressed once a kura/school/ECE setting/Kāhui Ako has answered the why, who and what questions.
+The appropriateness of where gifted learners are best provided for - for example, a separate class, a withdrawal programme, working at their own level within the classroom, at home, ability and cluster grouping, in online environments, in the community or in other educational contexts - can be addressed once a kura/school/ECE setting/Kāhui Ako has answered the why, who and what questions.

 How and when?

-Ongoing kura/school/ECE setting/Kāhui Ako-wide review of all aspects of gifted and talented education provision is vital.
+Ongoing kura/school/ECE setting/Kāhui Ako-wide review of all aspects of gifted education provision is vital.
 This should involve all stakeholders including teachers, senior leaders and support staff, parents and whānau, learners, and members of the wider community.

 Lewis Terman of Stanford University initiated a longitudinal study in 1921 with a group of more than 1,500 children with IQ’s of more than 140 and an average age of 11 years.
 His findings were published in a five volume series Genetic studies of Genius (1926 through to 1959).
 They were particularly significant in that they defied the prevailing mythical ‘maladjusted freak’ stereotype of the time in presenting the gifted as physically, psychologically, emotionally and socially superior.